neoscalc/ThorPT/README.md

 There are currently two ways to use the package.
 Prerequisite in both cases is to get and install a working version of theriak-domino, because we need access to its executables.
 Check the software at https://github.com/Theriak-Domino/theriak-domino

+The latest updates incorporate packages written in the programming language Julia.
+Therefore, it is now necessary to have a version of Julia (>=v1.9) isntalled on your machine (see juypter installation notebook for more details).

 Further, you need the ThorPT input files to pass informations to the software.
 This is a simple text file and can be found in the latest release of ThorPT jupyter.

 1.1 Recommended for all users